Results & Race Photos

 Aid Stations, Drop Bags, & Pacers or Companions

-We will provide a variety of fresh fruit, salty and sugary snacks, bananas, PB&J sandwiches, salt tabs, gels, electrolytes sports drink, ginger ale, coke and water.
+We will provide a variety of fresh fruit, salty and sugary snacks, bananas, tangerines, PB&J sandwiches, salt tabs, GU Rostand electrolytes drink, ginger ale, coke and water..
+DUE to GGNRA PERMIT, we are not allowed to provide gels to runners at aid stations.
 Due to State of California food handling laws, we will no longer be making boiled potatoes at home.
 8K'ers beware that you do not have an aid station on your 5 mile loop.
 It is highly recommended that ALL runners carry at least 20 oz. of water between aid stations.

 - Drop bags are only allowed at the Start/Finish Area